1. Home

 All new registrants must post a response to this message here in this welcome thread (we do this in order to minimize spam registrations).

-You must post your response within 72 hours, or your account will be subject to deletion.
+You must post your response within 24 hours, or your account will be subject to deletion.

 Please say "Hello" by introducing yourself, tell us what prompted your interest in Epicureanism and which particular aspects of Epicureanism most interest you, and/or post a question.

 This forum is the place for students of Epicurus to coordinate their studies and work together to promote the philosophy of Epicurus.
-Please remember that all posting here is subject to our Community Standards / Rules of the Forum our Not Neo-Epicurean, But Epicurean and our Posting Policy statements and associated posts.
+Please remember that all posting here is subject to our Community Standards and associated Terms of Use.
+Please be sure to read that document to understand our ground rules.

 Please understand that the leaders of this forum are well aware that many fans of Epicurus may have sincerely-held views of what Epicurus taught that are incompatible with the purposes and standards of this forum.
 This forum is dedicated exclusively to the study and support of people who are committed to classical Epicurean views.
-As a result, this forum is not for people who seek to mix and match some Epicurean views with positions that are inherently inconsistent with the core teachings of Epicurus.
+As a result, this forum is not for people who seek to mix and match Epicurean views with positions that are inherently inconsistent with the core teachings of Epicurus.

 All of us who are here have arrived at our respect for Epicurus after long journeys through other philosophies, and we do not demand of others what we were not able to do ourselves.
-Epicurean philosophy is very different from other viewpoints, and it takes time to understand how deep those differences really are.
+Epicurean philosophy is very different from most other philosophies, and it takes time to understand how deep those differences really are.
 That's why we have membership levels here at the forum which allow for new participants to discuss and develop their own learning, but it's also why we have standards that will lead in some cases to arguments being limited, and even participants being removed, when the purposes of the community require it.
-Epicurean philosophy is not inherently democratic, or committed to unlimited free speech, or devoted to any other form of organization other than the pursuit by our community of happy living through the principles of Epicurean philosophy.
+Epicurean philosophy is not inherently democratic, or committed to unlimited free speech, or devoted to any other form of organization other than the pursuit of truth and happy living through pleasure as explained in the principles of Epicurean philosophy.

-One way you can be most assured of your time here being productive is to tell us a little about yourself and your background in reading Epicurean texts.
-It would also be helpful if you could tell us how you found this forum, and any particular areas of interest that you have which would help us make sure that your questions and thoughts are addressed.
+One way you can be assured of your time here will be productive is to tell us a little about yourself and your background in reading Epicurean texts.
+It would also be helpful if you could tell us how you found this forum, and any particular areas of interest that you already have.

 We have found over the years that there are a number of key texts and references which most all serious students of Epicurus will want to read and evaluate for themselves.
 Those include the following.